YuqiaoZhang/ComputerScience/Analysis/1_Real_Analysis.md

 \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Inheritance / 15 Corollary
 Assume N is a subspace of M, we have that sets open relative to N may not be open relative to M.
 However, **if N is open**, sets open relative to N and sets open relative to M can be deduced by each other.

+### Product 积
+Product Topology 积拓扑

+define the basis
+\[Tu 2011\] / Appendices / A Point-Set Topology / A.6 Product Topology

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.